Medical Practice Embezzlement Consulting

 Embezzlement is a type of fraud that involves the theft of funds that belong to one’s employer.
 Medical practices, because of their operational structure, are often easy targets for embezzlers.

-What types of embezzlement are common in medical practices?
+Common types of embezzlement in medical practices

 Generally, there are three areas in a medical practice where embezzlement tends to take place: